 Data sovereignty for Australian businesses

 Data sovereignty used to be a policy conversation.
-It's now an operational one.
-Regulators are tightening the rules, clients are asking sharper questions about where their data ends up, and the cost of getting it wrong has stopped being theoretical.
+It is now an operational one.
+Buyers ask harder questions about where data goes, and engineering teams end up owning the practical answer.

-This post walks through what sovereignty means in practice, which industries feel it most, and what compliant infrastructure looks like without being over-engineered.
+This post walks through what sovereignty means in practice, which industries feel it most, and what infrastructure choices usually matter.
+Treat it as engineering guidance, not legal advice.

 What data sovereignty actually means